 In the second stage, data was collected from France.
-The same instrument was distributed in France, which was used in Canada.
-A total of 75 questionnaires were distributed in France out of 75 only 50 filled questionnaires were returned showing a 66.6% response rate.
+The same instrument was distributed in France out of 75 only 50 filled questionnaires were returned showing a 66.6% response rate.
 Analysis of results reveals that for innovative culture only three items were found reliable, and two items were deleted because of low ITC values and three items Cronbach alpha is 0.821.
 Likewise, for public-private partnerships, only one item was found problematic, and four items were found reliable showing an alpha value of 0.813.
 Similarly, for green energy, one item was excluded, and four items were retained showing 0.876 alpha value, for economic sustainability and safety & security two items were excluded from each variable due to low ITC values and three items were found reliable showing 0.826 and 0.821 alpha values, respectively.
 Subsequently, the attitude and behavior alpha valuesare 0.849, so four items were retained.
-However, government policies and top management support were considered as separate variables in the French perspective, one item was excluded from the alpha value for government policies is 0.669 while two items were deleted from top management support showing alpha 0.857 value, respectively.
-Whereasbelief variable was completely deleted from the analysis.
+However, government policies and top management support were considered as separate variables in the French perspective, one item was excluded from government policies, after deleting one item, the alpha value for government policies is 0.669 while two items were deleted from top management support showing alpha 0.857 value, respectively.
+Whereas belief variable was completely deleted from the analysis.
 Likewise, three items were found reliable for the smart roads variable and its alpha value is 0.736.